 If you’ve got cutting-edge workflow software — something like monday.com — you’ll be able to automate mundane tasks, see where everything stands in real-time, keep colleagues in the loop at all times, and all while working on a visual platform.

-Read on to learn exactly what you should look for in workflow software and which tools you should consider to make your team’s life a little easier and a whole lot more colorful.
+Read on to learn exactly what you should look for in workflow software in 2021 and which tools you should consider to make your team’s life a little easier and a whole lot more colorful.

 Most important features to look for in workflow software